TeYuanLiu/pre-commit-hooks/README.md

 ### update-zola-post-updated-date

 A Zola post usually has the `date` metadata in its front matter to indicate the post creation date.
 It can also has the `updated` metadata to specify the post updated date.
-[This hook](hooks/update-zola-post-updated-date/update_zola_post_updated_date.sh) looks at each markdown file that is neither `README.md` nor `_index.md`, and then adds or updates the `updated` metadata of the file based on its modification date.
+[This hook](hooks/update-zola-post-updated-date/update_zola_post_updated_date.sh) looks at each markdown file that is neither `README.md` nor `_index.md`, and then adds or updates the `updated` metadata to the current date.

 ## How to use